How do you get a death certificate in Australia?

 Costs by state

-Fees current as at May 2026.
-States update fees periodically; confirm the current fee on the state registry website before ordering.
+Fees current as at July 2026 (1 July 2026 schedules).
+States update fees periodically.
+Confirm the current fee directly on each state registry website before ordering.

 Timeline